ShreyanshRaj22/FoodApp/README.md

 # Food Delivery App

-This is a basic MERN stack project with dedicated collections for food items, users, history of orders along with relatively common features like add to cart, search bar, checkout.
+This is a MERN stack project with dedicated collections for food items, users, history of orders along with relatively common features like add to cart, search bar, checkout.

 ## Front-end